-8.101 These are addressed in turn below:
+8.104 These are addressed in turn below:

-POLICY CS7: The Amount of Housing Required
+POLICY CS7: The Amount of New Housing Required

-- 8.102 The Inspector's Report published in January 2017 after the examination of the last Ipswich Local Plan required the Council to undertake an urgent review, with neighbouring local planning authorities, of the amount of housing needed.
+- 8.105 The Inspector's Report published in January 2017 after the examination of the last Ipswich Local Plan required the Council to undertake an urgent review, with neighbouring local planning authorities, of the amount of housing needed.
 The Council committed to this through the adopted 2017 Ipswich Local Plan, and the authorities jointly undertook a Strategic Housing Market Assessment.
-However, the Government has subsequently published a standard methodology for calculating housing need. - 8.103 Joint working is taking place through the production of aligned local plans by Ipswich Borough Council, Babergh/ Mid Suffolk District Councils and East Suffolk Council for the Suffolk Coastal Local Plan area.
+However, the Government has subsequently published a standard methodology for calculating housing need. - 8.106 Joint working is taking place through the production of aligned local plans by Ipswich Borough Council, Babergh/ Mid Suffolk District Councils and East Suffolk Council for the Suffolk Coastal Local Plan area.
 This joint working has the support of the Ipswich Strategic Planning Area Board.
-A Statement of Common Ground has been published alongside this formal draft of the Ipswich Local Plan Review.
-Work is also ongoing on a Suffolk Framework for Growth, which the Council resolved on 6th March 2018 (report reference E/17/74) future versions of the Ipswich Local Plan would have regard to. - 8.104 In July 2018, the Government published the revised National Planning Policy Framework (NPPF), which requires local planning authorities to use a standard method to quantify local housing need.
-The NPPF was further revised in February 2019 along with updated planning practice guidance.
+A Statement of Common Ground has been published at each stage of the Ipswich Local Plan Review.
+Work is also ongoing on a Suffolk Framework for Growth, which the Council resolved on 6th March 2018 (report reference E/17/74) and which future versions of the Ipswich Local Plan would have regard to. - 8.107 In July 2018, the Government published the revised National Planning Policy Framework (NPPF), which requires local planning authorities to use a standard method to quantify local housing need.
+The NPPF was further revised in 2019 and 2021along with updated Planning Practice Guidance.
 This advised that local planning authorities use the 2014-based household projections in their housing need assessments.
-The effect of this has been to reduce the housing need figure to 445 dwellings per annum 2018 to 2036, or 8,010 dwellings for the eighteen year period, as a starting point.
-Table 3 below sets out the housing land supply and minimum requirement figures as at April 2019, looking forward to 2036.
+The effect of this has been to reduce the housing need figure to 460 dwellings per annum 2018 to 2036, or 8,280 dwellings for the eighteen year period, as a starting point.
+Table 3 below sets out the housing land supply and minimum requirement figures as at April 2020, looking forward to 2036.